 bear (noun): A large mammal.

-When you go camping, you should be careful to not leave any food or anything with a scent in your tent because they can attract bears.
+When you go camping, you should be careful to not leave any food in your tent because it can attract bears.

 Interesting note: Bears are often popular characters in stories and cartoons.

 to buy (verb): A synonym of “to purchase.”
 It’s probably one of the first verbs you learned.

 I forgot my money at home.
 Do you think you could buy me lunch and I’ll pay you back tomorrow?